rockthejvm/rockthejvm-site/src/content/articles/rest-apis-with-play-framework-and-scala/index.md

 We need to add the framework dependency on build.sbt

-## 5 Building and running the project
+## Building and Running the Project

 In order to build and run our project we start an sbt compile and run our application.